Blog 2: Compressing compression into a five-minute read!

 Let's take the bewildering topic of audio compression-- and compress it: Here's the only reason your recording will need it.

-I’m going to tackle one in this blog of the challenging mixing concept of compression.
-In terms of all the effects in the audio engineer’s toolbox, it is probably the second most important tool he or she has next to EQ (equalization).
+In this blog, I’m going to tackle the challenging mixing concept of compression.
+Of all the tools in the audio engineer’s toolbox, it is second only to EQ (equalization).

 Audio engineers go to weekend seminars on the topic of compression, but I’m going to make it very easy—because it is.
-And that is because what my years in mixing have taught me is that there is only one reason a mix should have compression, and that reason is explained by a very nontechnical term: glue.
+And that is because what my years in mixing have taught me is that there is only one reason a mix should have compression, and that reason is explained by a term that doesn't even exist (so I had to make it up): the need for gravitization.

-Okay, okay, we do need to do a little audio physics lesson first, because any article you read on compression will tell you it’s purpose is to “control dynamic range”, which is true.
+Okay, okay, we do need to do a little audio physics lesson first, because most articles you read on compression will tell you its main purpose is to “control dynamic range”, which is true, but controlling dynamic range is done by using this emulated form of selectively increasing the gravitational force bearing upon the loudest sound waves in a recording.
 So bear with me a tad here.

 A voice narrator or a singer projects their voice into a microphone.
-The end result is a narrated book, a song, whatever the art form is they are creating.
+The result is a song, a narrated voice, whatever.
 Without doubt, some of the words or pitches that get recorded will be louder than others.
-That is the nature of the human voice, and, it is the nature of musical instruments.
+That is the nature of the human voice, and it is the nature of musical instruments.

-A problem in audio occurs when the “dynamic range” between the softest sounds made in the recording and the loudest ones are too great.
+A problem in audio occurs when the difference between the softest sounds made in the recording and the loudest ones are too great.
 Take a standard rock song.
-You are rocking away on a song but you notice you can’t hear the singer sing some of the softer lyrics.
-No problem, so you turn the volume up.
-Now you can hear them, but now the loud parts are annoyingly too loud.
+You are rocking away listening to it, and it sounds good, but you notice you are struggling to hear the some of the softer lyrics.
+No problem, you turn the volume up.
+Now you can hear the lyrics fine, but the louder parts of the song sound too "blarey".
 So you turn it down but now the soft parts are too soft.

 This problem in audio is called “excessive dynamic range”.
 Compression is a very clever tool that was invented to deal with this issue.
-The sounds, say the rock song, are fed into a computer.
-(In the earlier days, they were fed into a piece of analog equipment, but the concept is the same).
-A compressor is added to the sound.
-The compressor says “Any sounds louder than a certain decibel level are going to be reduced.
+When the sounds are fed into a computer, (in the earlier days, they were fed into a piece of analog equipment, but the concept is the same), a compressor is added to the sound.
+The compressor says “I am going to lower the decibel level (volume) of any sounds louder than a certain threshold level.
 The softer sounds I’ll leave go.”
-The result is the louder sounds have their decibel level reduced (attenuated).
-The result is now the softer sounds can be heard as they now have a higher ratio of volume to the adjusted louder sounds.
-Yes, very clever.
+The result is the louder sounds have their volume level reduced (attenuated).
+Now the softer sounds can be heard more easily while one is listening to the song as they now have a higher ratio of volume to the overall volume of the song.
+Yes, clever.

-In music, it is the exception that a recording will not have some dynamic range issue causing the listener to hear loud volumes at the expense of the softer ones or vice versa.
-In voice narrations, the problem is more subtle, but it is still there.
+In music--and even spoken voice narrations--it is the exception that a recording will not have some dynamic range issue causing the listener to hear loud volumes at the expense of the softer ones or vice versa.
 Every human voice I’ve listened to in the studio has some dynamics of it that are louder than other dynamics of it at that voice’s different frequencies over that voice’s frequency spectrum.
 Some of those difference sound good.
 Some of them don’t.
+So the engineer applies compression to the ones that don't, and the problem is solved.
+So far, simple.

 The complications surrounding compression have arisen by virtue of the many ways that audio engineers have seen that compression may be applied.
 We have seen it has everything to do with dynamic range.
 So let’s consider these dynamic range situations:

 -1.
-A voice narrator for every couple of seconds or so gets too close to the mic and so is louder for those few seconds compared to the rest of the narration.
+A voice narrator gets too close to the mic for part of her narration, and so her voice is louder for those few seconds compared to the rest of the narration.
+Or she pronounces some consonents too loudly or softly compared to others, and the narration sounds unnatural.

 -3.
 Another singer sings the chorus so loud that either it is too loud or the verses are too soft for the whole song.